Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Portfolio Optimization

-However, the algorithm developed in \cite{Uryasev1} aims to minimize absolute drawdown due to its good properties like convexity.
-While the properties of absolute drawdown facilitates the computation, a natural concern to this approach is that when we consider a long period, drawdowns at different times may differ greatly in absolute value but close in relative value, of which the latter we may care more about.
-Using uncompounded accumulated return in the setting could alleviate this problem.
-From (\ref{eq:DD}), we easily see that
+Another drawback of absolute drawdown is that when we consider a long time period, drawdowns could vary greatly in absolute value but be close in relative value, the latter of which we are more concerned about.
+Uncompounded cumulative return is determined by rate of returns regardless of the price.
+This discussion justifies our definition of drawdown with $\text{DD}_{m,s}$.